ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 promoted: false
 update_date: 2020-06-26
 title: Yucca plant care.
 How to grow a yucca plant?
-description: "Do you like beautiful blooming plants? \U0001F331 Yucca is a perfect plant for you. ✔️ Check how to care for it so that it do that it grows healthy."
+description: "Do you like beautifully blooming plants? \U0001F331 Yucca is a perfect plant for you. ✔️ Check how to care for it so that it do that it grows healthy."
-intro: Yucca is one of the most beautiful plants that often appears in gardens.
-Its large, white flowers can amaze even the most picky gardener.
-It requires a lot of sun, but it's quite easy in the open space.
+intro: Yucca is one of the most attractive plants that often appears in gardens.
+Its large, snow-white flowers can amaze even the pickiest gardener.
+It requires a lot of sun, but that's no problem in the open space.
 How to grow this plant?
-Before you decide to buy a yucca plant – learn the most important details about it.
+Before you decide to buy a yucca plant – learn the most crucial details about it.
 image: "/uploads/juka-wymagania-i-pielegnacja-jak-uprawiac-juke-ogrodowa.jpg"
 related_products: []
 published: false